Energy-Pathways-Group/GLOceanKit/Matlab/AdvectionDiffusionEstimation/LinearVelocityField/README.md

 parameterEstimates = EstimateLinearVelocityFieldParameters( x, y, t, parametersToEstimate );
 ```

+The structure `parameterEstimates` now contains values for `sigma_n` and `sigma_s` which, hopefully, give you back something close to what you put in.

 Least squares fits
 ------------

 This methodology was published in Oscroft, Sykulski and Early.

 ### EstimateLinearVelocityFieldParameters.m